nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Cancelling and Uncancelling Lessons

-Cancelling and uncancelling of lessons is done using the `LessonEditCommand`, which allows the user to specify multiple cancel and uncancel dates in one command.
+Cancelling and uncancelling of lessons is done using the `LessonEditCommand`, which allows the user to specify multiple dates to be cancelled and uncancelled.

 Cancelled dates of a lesson are stored as a field, `CancelledDates` in the lesson object.
 When a user specifies a valid lesson date to be cancelled, the date is added into the `CancelledDates` set.
 When a user specifies a valid lesson date to be uncancelled, the date is removed from `CancelledDates`.